Financial Aid Awards

 After you submit the FAFSA, SUNY Geneseo estimates your federal, state and campus-based aid eligibility.
 To learn more, choose a topic from the Table of Contents on the right:

 New York State residents should complete the TAP (Tuition Assistance Program) application through the New York State Higher Education Services Corporation (NYHESC), at https://www.tap.hesc.ny.gov/totw/.
 Once you have decided to attend SUNY Geneseo, make sure our school code is the listed on the application, code 0920.

-Your financial aid awards are displayed on the SUNY Geneseo Smart Track Award Letter.
-New students are mailed a paper copy of this letter and continuing students are emailed a link to the letter.
-However, all financial aid recipients are able to access their Smart Track Letter via KnightWeb.
+Your financial aid awards are displayed on KnightWeb, our student portal.
+New students are mailed a letter with instructions for viewing their awards on KnightWeb and continuing students are emailed a link to their awards.
+All financial aid recipients may also access their SUNY Geneseo Smart Track Award Letter via KnightWeb.
 To learn how to read this letter, view the presentation below.